fuzz4all/fuzz4all/README.md

 ## ⚡ Quick Start

 > [!Important]
-> We highly recommend running Fuzz4All on a sandbox environment/machine such as docker.
+> We highly recommend running `Fuzz4All` in a sandbox environment/machine such as docker.
 > Since LLMs may generate potential harmful code your machine, please proceed with caution.
 > We have provided a complete docker image in our artifact here: https://doi.org/10.5281/zenodo.10456883